TimeseriesUtilities

 TimeseriesUtilities.tsumMethod

-Calculate the sum of x along the dim dimension, optionally grouped by dt.
+Calculate the sum of x along dimension dim, optionally grouped by dt.

 source